JurgenCruz/HomeServerSetup/Setup Home Server.md

 #### 5.10.1.
 Steps

 1. Run: `./scripts/docker_setup.sh admin`.
 Adds the Docker repository, installs it, enables the service, and adds the `admin` user to the `docker` group.
-2. Copy the SELinux policies: `cp ./files/{arr.cil,qbittorrent.cil,wireguard.cil} /root`.
-These are required for some containers to be able to access Samba files and interact with WireGuard.
-3. Run: `./scripts/selinux_setup.sh`.
-Enables SELinux in Docker, restarts the Docker service for the changes to take effect, and enables the flag that allows containers to manage the network.
+2. Run: `./scripts/selinux_setup.sh`.
+Enables SELinux in Docker; restarts the Docker service for the changes to take effect; enables the flag that allows containers to manage the network and use the GPU; and installs the SELinux policies.
+These are required for some containers to be able to access Samba files and interact with WireGuard and for rsync to be able to backup the apps.
-4. Optional: If you have a relatively modern Nvidia card, run: `./scripts/nvidia_setup.sh`.
+3. Optional: If you have a relatively modern Nvidia card, run: `./scripts/nvidia_setup.sh`.
 Adds "RPM Fusion" and Nvidia repositories to install the driver and "Nvidia Container Toolkit" for Docker.
 It also registers the "Akmods" key in the Secure Boot chain.
 It is necessary to reboot and repeat the key enrollment process as we did with ZFS.
 After rebooting and logging in, don't forget to assume `root` with `sudo -i`.

 ### 5.11.
 Prepare Pi-hole configuration